lucasKO2810/resume/index.md

 Lived in Barcelona, Spain, and Puebla, Mexico, for six years before attending secondary school.
 Gained international experience and cultural adaptability.

----

-This markdown file can be used for GitHub Pages by saving it as `index.md` in the root of your repository.
-If you'd like additional formatting or sections, let me know!